hamidreza-s/hamidreza-s.github.io/_posts/2015-08-24-erlang-garbage-collection-details-and-why-it-matters.markdown

 ## GC Details

-In order to explain current default Erlang's GC mechanism concisely we can say; it is a *Generational Mark-Sweep* garbage collection that runs inside each Erlang process private heap independently, and also a *Reference Counting* garbage collection occurs for global shared heap.
+In order to explain current default Erlang's GC mechanism concisely we can say; it is a *Generational Copying* garbage collection that runs inside each Erlang process private heap independently, and also a *Reference Counting* garbage collection occurs for global shared heap.

 ### Private Heap GC